Opioid Analgesics

 Indications: Complete or partial reversal of opioid-induced respiratory depression; suspected opioid overdose.

-Administration: IV push (fastest) or IM; repeat every 2–3 minutes until adequate respiratory response; effect lasts 30–90 minutes (shorter than most opioids → re-sedation can occur, requiring repeat doses or infusion).
+Administration: IV push (fastest), IM, or intranasal route; repeat every 2–3 minutes until adequate respiratory response.
+Effect is short (often around 20-30 minutes and generally shorter than many opioids), so re-sedation can occur and repeat doses or infusion may be required.

 Naloxone Cautions